 These assets respond to military and civilian aircraft that do not follow international flight regulations and approach or fly near Allies' airspace.
 Examples are failing to identify themselves, communicate with air traffic control, or file flight plans.
 In such cases, NATO forces are authorised to approach the aircraft in order to identify it, establish communication if possible, and take follow-on actions if appropriate.

 Air Policing Evolution

 NATO Air Policing was created in the 1960s, as an integrated air defence structure and system, combining national and NATO assets.
 This allowed the nations to increase the effectiveness of individual air defence systems when protecting NATO airspace.

-For NATO nations that do not have the necessary air capabilities (Albania, Luxembourg, Iceland, Slovenia, Latvia, Lithuania and Estonia), agreements exist to ensure a standard of airspace security within SACEUR’s area of responsibility.
-In the Baltic States, Air Policing capabilities were established through the deployment of NATO fighter aircraft to Šiauliai Air Base, in Lithuania, in April 2004.
+For NATO nations that do not have the necessary air capabilities (Albania, Estonia, Iceland, Latvia, Lithuania, Luxembourg, Montenegro, North-Macedonia and Slovenia), agreements exist to ensure a single standard of airspace security within SACEUR's area of responsibility.
+In the Baltic States, Air Policing capabilities were established through the deployment of NATO fighter aircraft to Šiauliai Air Base, in Lithuania, in Apr.
+2004.
 17 NATO nations have participated in this mission so far.
-Since 2004, Slovenia’s airspace is covered by both Italy and Hungary.
+Since 2004, Slovenia's airspace is covered by both Italy and Hungary.
 In 2009, it was agreed that Albanian airspace would be covered by Italy and Greece.